krasninja/querycat/docs/concepts.md

 | OBJECT | |

 For boolean `true` additional values can be used: `1`, `yes`, `on`, `t`.
 Boolean `false`: `0`, `no`, `off`, `f`.

+Every column is considered to be nullable.
+If value is empty it will be parsed as NULL.